kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 implementation this will keep the same backoff.
-This is both to reduce the number of variables during the benchmarking period for the restart counter, and because the problem space of ImagePullBackoff could likely be handled by a compeltely different pattern, as unlike with CrashLoopBackoff the types of errors with ImagePullBackoff are less variable and better interpretable by the infrastructure as recovereable or non-recoverable (i.e. 404s).
+This is both to reduce the number of variables during the benchmarking period for the restart counter, and because the problem space of ImagePullBackoff could likely be handled by a completely different pattern, as unlike with CrashLoopBackoff the types of errors with ImagePullBackoff are less variable and better interpretable by the infrastructure as recovereable or non-recoverable (i.e. 404s).